sayakpaul/Dual-Deployments-on-Vertex-AI/README.md

 In these cases, 1) takes place on-device and 2) takes place on the cloud to ensure a smooth UX.
 Furthermore, it's a good practice to use a mobile-friendly network architecture (such as MobileNet) when considering mobile deployments.
-This leads us to following question:
+This leads us to the following question:

 _**Can we train two different models within the same deployment pipeline and manage them seamlessly?**_